Related items

 The following describes the viewer behaviors:

-• Related items are listed and filtered according to the type you were viewing in the chart.
+• Related items are listed and filtered according to the type of relationship selected.

-• When there are 100+ items, an ellipsis appears and the actual number is displayed in a tooltip.
+• When there are 100+ items, an ellipsis appears in the number indicator, and the actual number is displayed in a tooltip.

 Back to top